diegoluiz/influxdb_spammer/README.md

 # influxdb_spammer
-Sends loads of requests to influxdb
+Sends loads of requests to influxdb.

 Add the data you want to send in the *measurements* array follow the convention:
  * name: name of the measurement